Past Labs: The Lens Media Lab

-The Lens Media Lab holds the world’s largest collection of over 7,500 photographic papers from 1890 to 2010.
+The Lens Media Lab is responsible for the world’s largest collection of over 7,500 photographic papers from 1890 to 2010.
+Originally assembled by the lab’s founder and director Paul Messier, the collection was brought to Yale’s Institute for the Preservation of Cultural Heritage for digitization, study, and activation.

-In an age where darkroom practices are fading, the Lens Media Lab remains a crucial resource for preserving and understanding photography.
+In an age where darkroom practices are fading, the Lens Media Lab created crucial resources for preserving and understanding photography.

 • LML's collection in LUX